Harold Huston George: World War I service

-After his return to the United States, George married Vera McKenna, whom he had met in Tours where she was working, on 5 April 1919, in New York City.
+After his return to the United States, George married Vera McKenna, whom he had met in Tours, France, where she was working, on 5 April 1919, in New York City.
 They had two children, Robert (born 1920) and Peggy (born 1922).

 Between wars

 After the war he returned to the United States for duty at Langley Field, Virginia.
 In November 1919 he became flight commander and commanding officer of the 19th Pursuit Squadron at March Field, California, serving until March 1922.
 During that time he applied for and received a regular Army commission as captain, Air Service, on 1 July 1920, when the Air Service became a combat arm of the line.
 He went to Fort Douglas, Utah, for three years as Air Service Officer to the 104th Division.
 He was transferred to the Advanced Flying School at Kelly Field in March 1925, as an instructor for two years, commanding officer of the 43d School Squadron, and chief of pursuit instruction to July 1929.

 He was then assigned to France Field, Panama for a two-year tour, as operations officer and commanding officer of the 24th Pursuit and 7th Observation Squadrons, respectively.
 He returned to Langley Field on 25 June 1932, as commanding officer of the 33d Pursuit Squadron, followed by assignments as intelligence and operations officer of the 8th Pursuit Group.
 In 1934 he commanded a sector of the Eastern Zone of Army Air Corps Mail Operation, responsible for Air mail operations on routes between Newark, New Jersey; Cleveland, Ohio; St. Louis, Missouri; and Memphis, Tennessee.

 From September 1936 to June 1937, he attended the Air Corps Tactical School at Maxwell Field, Alabama, followed in 1937–1938 by the Command and General Staff School at Fort Leavenworth, Kansas.
 His next assignment was to Selfridge Field, Michigan with the 1st Pursuit Group, where he commanded its 94th Pursuit Squadron.
 On 1 February 1940, he was promoted to lieutenant colonel and named commander of the 31st Pursuit Group, newly activated at Selfridge.